rishimukherjee31/LCCMR/README.md

 ## Quick Start

-The Sensor Pod usees a [Particle Boron Microcontroller](https://store.particle.io/products/boron-lte-cat-m1-noram-with-ethersim-4th-gen?srsltid=AfmBOorGyjtaKMBeFM4IDkFqGIA-umYWDAvHu_w6I5nC4h2ciwpgvu81).
+The Sensor Pod uses a [Particle Boron Microcontroller](https://store.particle.io/products/boron-lte-cat-m1-noram-with-ethersim-4th-gen?srsltid=AfmBOorGyjtaKMBeFM4IDkFqGIA-umYWDAvHu_w6I5nC4h2ciwpgvu81).
 To program this device, we use the [Particle Web IDE](https://build.particle.io/build/new).
-The code in this github is written to run on Boron microcontrolers.
-Our main use case is to log water wuality data and GPS coordinates to an SD card using the Boron.
+The code in this GitHub is written to run on Boron microcontrollers.
+Our main use case is to log water quality data and GPS coordinates to an SD card using the Boron.

-Like most microntrollers, the Boron needs a firmware to run.
+Like most microcontrollers, the Boron needs firmware to run.
 We have prepared this firmware in ```deploy.ino``` that can be found in the ```/code``` directory.
 This file contains code written in C++.
 You will need to download or copy this code into the Web IDE.
 Type the following commands in your terminal:

 <br>